matrix-org/sliding-sync/grafana/README.md

 **Set up Prometheus and Grafana.** Out of scope for this readme.
 Useful documentation about using Grafana with Prometheus: http://docs.grafana.org/features/datasources/prometheus/

 **Configure the bind address** for prometheus metrics in sliding sync.
-For example: `SYNCV3_PROM=2112`.
-Metrics will be accessible at /metrics at this address.
+For example: `SYNCV3_PROM=:2112`.
+Metrics will be accessible at `/metrics` at this address.

 **Configure a new job in Prometheus** to scrape the sliding sync endpoint.

-For example by adding the following job to `prometheus.yml`, if your sliding sync is running locally and you have `SYNCV3_PROM` configured to port 2112:
+For example by adding the following job to `prometheus.yml`, if your sliding sync is running locally not in docker and you have `SYNCV3_PROM` configured to port 2112:

 ```
 # Sliding Sync